nemchch/pets/README.md

 2. [PetControllerIntegrationTest.java](src%2Ftest%2Fjava%2Fcom%2Ftractive%2Fpets%2Fservice%2Fimpl%2FPetControllerIntegrationTest.java)
 contains integration tests for main use cases.

-You don't need to set anything additionally.
+You don't need to set anything additional.
 Just run it in your IDE.

 ## Usage